 *This article contains affiliate links in which we earn a small percentage of sales at no expense to you.
 We only ever provide affiliate links for products that we truly believe in and recommend for both ourselves and kidney warriors.
 Thank you for your support!

 Table of Contents

-Kidney stones are formed by a higher concentration of minerals in the kidneys.
-These minerals include calcium, oxalate, and phosphorus.
-Kidney stones are also known as renal calculi, nephrolithiasis, or urolithiasis.
+Kidney stones come from a high concentration of minerals in the kidneys.
+These minerals include calcium, oxalate, phosphorus, or uric acid.

 Calcium oxalate and calcium phosphate stones